 The invisible zipper is one of the most used fastening techniques.
 So I wanted to share the method we use to install an invisible zipper and to achieve a perfect finish.
 Sharing tips and techniques to solve problems along the way.
-Check out our corresponding YouTube Tutorial.
+Check out our corresponding YouTube tutorial: How To: Sewing Invisible Zipper.

 What is an invisible zipper?